Eliot Weinberger

-Eliot Weinberger (born 6 February 1949 in New York City) is an American writer, essayist, editor, and translator.
+Eliot Weinberger (born February 6, 1949, in New York City) is an American writer, essayist, editor, and translator.
 He is primarily known for his essays and political articles, the former characterized by their wide-ranging subjects and experimental style, verging on a kind of documentary prose poetry, and the latter highly critical of American politics and foreign policy.
 His work regularly appears in translation and has been published in more than thirty languages.

 Life and work

-Weinberger's books of literary writings include Works on Paper, Outside Stories, Written Reaction, Karmic Traces, The Stars, Muhammad, the "serial essay" An Elemental Thing, which was selected by the Village Voice as one of the "20 Best Books of the Year," Oranges & Peanuts for Sale, The Ghosts of Birds, and Angels & Saints, selected for the Times Literary Supplement "International Books of the Year."
+He attended The Putney School, then Yale University, where he left without finishing his degree.
+Weinberger's books of literary writings include Works on Paper (1986), Outside Stories (1992), Written Reaction (1996), Karmic Traces (2000), The Stars (2005), Muhammad (2006), the "serial essay" An Elemental Thing (2007), which was selected by The Village Voice as one of the "20 Best Books of the Year", Oranges & Peanuts for Sale (2009), The Ghosts of Birds (2016), and Angels & Saints (2020), selected by The Times Literary Supplement (TLS) as "International Books of the Year."

-His political articles are collected in 9/12, What I Heard About Iraq, and What Happened Here: Bush Chronicles, a finalist for the National Book Critics Circle award for criticism and also a TLS "International Books of the Year."
-The Guardian (UK) said of What I Heard About Iraq: "Every war has its classic antiwar book, and here is Iraq’s."
+His political articles are collected in 9/12 (2003), What I Heard About Iraq (2005), and What Happened Here: Bush Chronicles (2005), a finalist for the National Book Critics Circle award for criticism and also a TLS "International Books of the Year".
+The Guardian (UK) said of What I Heard About Iraq: "Every war has its classic antiwar book, and here is Iraq's."
 It has been adapted by others into a prize-winning theater piece, two cantatas, two prize-winning radio plays, a dance performance, and various art installations; it appeared on some tens of thousands of websites, and was read or performed in nearly one hundred events throughout the world on 20 March 2006, the anniversary of the invasion.
 When George W. Bush visited Angela Merkel's hometown of Stralsund, Germany, in July 2006, the local residents protested with a public reading of the text.
 In 2021, Weinberger was awarded the Jeanette Schocken / Bremerhaven Citizens' Prize for Literature, given biannually to a writer who "sets an example against injustice and violence, against hatred and intolerance."
 In their citation, the jurors wrote: “In the spirit of Enlightenment, Weinberger acts in these texts as an agent provocateur for a better world, as a great warner against the loss of freedom and human dignity."